breadli428/breadli428.github.io/content/publication/corl2025-2/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: 'In *Robotics: Science and Systems*'
+publication: In *arXiv*
-publication_short: In *RSS*
+publication_short: In *arXiv*

-abstract: Learning robust and generalizable world models is crucial for enabling efficient and scalable robotic control in real-world environments.
-In this work, we introduce a novel framework for learning world models that accurately capture complex, partially observable, and stochastic dynamics.
-The proposed method employs a dual-autoregressive mechanism and self-supervised training to achieve reliable long-horizon predictions without relying on domain-specific inductive biases, ensuring adaptability across diverse robotic tasks.
-We further propose a policy optimization framework that leverages world models for efficient training in imagined environments and seamless deployment in real-world systems.
-Through extensive experiments, our approach consistently outperforms state-of-the-art methods, demonstrating superior autoregressive prediction accuracy, robustness to noise, and generalization across manipulation and locomotion tasks.
-Notably, policies trained with our method are successfully deployed on ANYmal D hardware in a zero-shot transfer, achieving robust performance with minimal sim-to-real performance loss.
-This work advances model-based reinforcement learning by addressing the challenges of long-horizon prediction, error accumulation, and sim-to-real transfer.
-By providing a scalable and robust framework, the introduced methods pave the way for adaptive and efficient robotic systems in real-world applications.
+abstract: In reinforcement learning (RL), agents often struggle to perform well on tasks that differ from those encountered during training.
+This limitation presents a challenge to the broader deployment of RL in diverse and dynamic task settings.
+In this work, we introduce memory augmentation, a memory-based RL approach to improve task generalization.
+Our approach leverages task-structured augmentations to simulate plausible out-of-distribution scenarios and incorporates memory mechanisms to enable context-aware policy adaptation.
+Trained on a predefined set of tasks, our policy demonstrates the ability to generalize to unseen tasks through memory augmentation without requiring additional interactions with the environment.
+Through extensive simulation experiments and real-world hardware evaluations on legged locomotion tasks, we demonstrate that our approach achieves zero-shot generalization to unseen tasks while maintaining robust in-distribution performance and high sample efficiency.

 # Summary.
 An optional shortened abstract.
-summary: In this work, we propose a model-based reinforcement learning method for robust policy optimization in robotics.
+summary: In this work, we propose a memory-enhanced meta-reinforcement learning method that extends OOD generalization for RL agents.

 # tags:
 #   - Large Language Models